 Nystagmus is an eye condition in which either one or both eyes are constantly moving very fast and uncontrollably.
 The most common symptom that can be caused by this condition is blurriness.
 The level of interference with your vision can vary.

 This condition can be inherited or acquired at a later point in life, due to illness or a trauma.
 It is one of the most common eye conditions in small children, but it can improve both with treatment or on it's own.

 When Nystagmus is inherited it can appear 1-3 months after birth and it normally is a signal that there might be another condition that has caused it.
 It can be hard to spot, as it is hard for even older individuals to notice it.

-When it comes to acquiring it later in life, the condition is a bit harder to treat and recover from.
-Few conditions that can cause it are:
+When it comes to developing it later in life, the condition is a bit harder to treat and recover from.
+Some conditions that can cause it are:

 - Brain tumors

 Blurriness is the most common symptom.
 The symptoms can also largely vary in severity as well.
 Here are some of the other symptoms: